Mouette03/Runtipi-appstore/apps/dolibarr/metadata/description.md

-After updating DOLIBARR, you must remove the "install.lock" file via SFTP located in "/home/name/runtipi/app-data/name-of-store/dolibarr/dolibarr/documents" before the first launch and replace it after the migration is completed.
-This file prevents anyone from restarting the Dolibarr installation by accessing the address .../dolibarr/install
+To update DOLIBARR, stop the application, then update and before restarting the application, you must remove the "install.lock" file via SFTP located in "/home/name/runtipi/app-data/name-of-store/dolibarr/dolibarr/documents".
+This file prevents anyone from restarting the installation of Dolibarr by accessing the address .../dolibarr/install.
+It will be automatically added again by Dolibarr.